arjun2598/FlashPoint/docs/PERFORMANCE.md

 ### Two benchmark bugs found and fixed during this milestone

-Recorded because they are the reason to trust the final numbers, and because both would have produced plausible-looking but wrong results.
+Both would have produced plausible-looking but wrong results.

 - **`modify, priority retained` measured the wrong thing twice.** It first passed a fixed price rather than the order's own, which made most iterations a reprice (the priority-*lost* path) and migrated the whole book onto one level part way through the run.
 Corrected to use the order's price, it then passed the *same* quantity back, which skips the reduce entirely and measured a lookup and an event.
-It now genuinely reduces the quantity.
+It now reduces the quantity.
 - **`bm_add_non_marketable` measured pool growth.** Described above; removed.

 Neither bug would have failed anything.
 They were caught by noticing that a